Alpine plants growing on a high-altitude mountain slope for an article about mercury emissions

 At a glance

-• Mercury emissions: Global atmospheric levels have fallen 70% since 1982, according to researchers who analyzed mercury trapped in alpine plant leaves collected from the Tibetan Plateau near Mount Everest.
+• Mercury emissions: Global atmospheric levels have fallen 70% since 1982, according to researchers who analyzed mercury trapped in the leaves of alpine plants collected from the Tibetan Plateau near Mount Everest.

-• Minamata Convention: The U.N. treaty adopted in 2013 — named after a Japanese city devastated by mercury poisoning in the mid-20th century — has required member nations to reduce emissions from coal burning, gold mining, and cement production.
+• Minamata Convention: The U.N. treaty adopted in 2013 C.E. — named after a Japanese city devastated by mercury poisoning mid-century — has required member nations to reduce emissions from coal burning, gold mining, and cement production.

-• Coal transition: The global move away from coal-fired power plants has been one of the largest drivers of the decline; a Harvard study found U.S. power plant mercury emissions fell 90% after new standards took effect in 2011.
+• Coal transition: The worldwide shift away from coal-fired power has been the largest single driver of the decline; after new U.S. standards took effect in 2011 C.E., American power plant emissions fell by roughly 90%.

 What the plants recorded

-The evidence comes from an unexpected source: the leaves of alpine plants growing on the slopes of Mount Everest.
+The evidence came from an unexpected source: the leaves of alpine plants growing on the slopes of Mount Everest.

-Researchers analyzed mercury concentrations in botanical specimens collected over decades from high-altitude sites on the Tibetan Plateau, where thin air and remote location make the plants sensitive recorders of atmospheric chemistry.
-By examining specimens dating back to 1982, the team was able to reconstruct a year-by-year picture of how much mercury was circulating in the global atmosphere.
+Researchers analyzed mercury concentrations in botanical specimens collected over decades from high-altitude sites on the Tibetan Plateau.
+At that elevation, thin air and remote location make the plants sensitive recorders of atmospheric chemistry.
+By examining specimens dating back to 1982 C.E., the team reconstructed a year-by-year picture of how much mercury was circulating in the global atmosphere.

 The Minamata Convention takes its name from the Japanese city of Minamata, where a chemical plant discharged mercury-laden wastewater into Minamata Bay for decades.
-By the 1950s and 1960s, thousands of residents had developed severe neurological symptoms — a crisis that became one of the defining industrial disasters of the 20th century and a turning point in global environmental awareness.
-The Minamata Convention now covers more than 140 signatory nations.
+By the 1950s and 1960s C.E., thousands of residents had developed severe neurological symptoms — a crisis that became one of the defining industrial disasters of the 20th century and a turning point in global environmental awareness.
+The convention now covers more than 140 signatory nations.

 The coal connection